 We have reviewed Delta Airlines Premium Economy on their new Airbus A350s and have found it to be a very decent product with a 7 inch recline compared to American Airlines 6 inch recline in their Premium economy seats.

 Of course, there is no flatbed, so Premium Economy cannot be compared to Delta in Business Class, particularly for overnight flights where the flatbed concept maximizes its value, enabling some level of sleep.

-God Save The Points has highlighted an amazing fare of $597 roundtrip in Premium Economy between Chicago, Boston, Orlando, Fort Lauderdale, Denver, San Diego, Baltimore and Austin flying over to Beijing and back.
+God Save The Points has highlighted an amazing fare of $597 USD roundtrip in Premium Economy between Chicago, Boston, Orlando, Fort Lauderdale, Denver, San Diego, Baltimore and Austin flying over to Beijing and back.

-Find out how to get a free flight upgrade and if you want to pick up a travel bargain, you should read our 7 sensational secrets that ALL travellers should know (but probably don’t).
+Find out how to get a free flight upgrade and if you want to pick up a travel bargain, you should read our 7 sensational secrets that all travellers should know (but probably don’t).

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.